MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     ![Screenshot of the table in the View Custom Report for the Viva Learning Users report.](/viva/media/learning/wd-s2.3-raas1.png)

     2. **Add filters to the report**
-        1. Add following values in “Filter on Instances”.
+        1. Add following values in "Filter on Instances".
 Follow the steps mentioned below for adding calculated field.

         | And/Or | Field | Operator | Comparison Type | Comparison Value |
         | - | - | - | - | - |
         | And | Hire Date | greater than or equal to | Prompt the user for the value | Starting Prompt |
         |And | Hire Date | less than or equal to | Prompt the user for the value | Ending Prompt |

     3. Add the Prompts: Go to Prompts.
-Mark “Display Prompt Values in Subtitles” and add following prompt values.
+Mark "Display Prompt Values in Subtitles" and add following prompt values.
 You can directly copy paste these values.

     | Field | Prompt Qualifier | Label for Prompt | Label for Prompt XML Alias | Default Type | Default value | Required | Don't prompt at run time|
     | - | - | - | - | -| - | - | - |